(888) 552-6760 SCHEDULE AN APPOINTMENT

 Bile duct cancer, or cholangiocarcinoma, occurs when cells in the bile duct become damaged or mutated.
 These damaged cells begin to grow and divide out of control and form a tumor or tumors.

 Bile duct cancer (cholangiocarcinoma) is uncommon, accounting for 10 percent to 20 percent of liver cancers.
 The exact cause of bile duct cancer is not known, but research indicates that inflammation may play a role in altering the cells' DNA, causing cancer to form and grow.
-Bile duct cancer is not believed to be caused by genetics inherited by family members.
-There are, however, several risk factors that can increase the risk of developing bile duct cancer.

 Bile duct cancer (cholangiocarcinoma) risk factors

-Bile duct cancer risk factors include:
+Bile duct cancer risk factors are listed below.

 Ethnicity: Certain ethnic groups have an increased risk of bile duct cancer.
 In the United States, it’s highest among Hispanic-Americans.
 People in China and Southeast Asia also face increased risk due to high infection rates from liver flukes, a type of parasite.